nvdaaddons/AddonTemplate/readme.md

 * lastTestedNVDAVersion (year.major or year.major.minor): the latest or last tested version of NVDA the add-on is said to be compatible with (e.g. 2020.3).
 Add-on authors are expected to declare this value after testing add-ons with the version of NVDA specified.
 * addon_updateChannel (string or None): the update channel for the add-on release.

-In addition, the following information must be filled out (not used in the manifest):
+In addition, the following information must be filled out (not used in the manifest but used elsewhere such as add-on store):

 * sourceURL (string): repository URL for the add-on source code.
 * license (string): the license of the add-on and its source code.